A Comprehensive Review of the Video-to-Text Problem: Methods for Generating Video Descriptions

 \subsection{Template-based Models}

 One of the early approaches to successfully generate a video description is the template-based approach.
 Here, the goal is to generate sentences within a reduced set of templates that assure grammatical correctness.
 These templates organize the results of a first stage of recognition of the relevant visual content.
-This approach is also named Subject-Verb-Object (SVO) triplets, and there are some works based on it~\citep{Kojima2002NaturalActions, Krishnamoorthy2013GeneratingKnowledge, Rohrbach2013TranslatingDescriptions,Guadarrama2013Youtube2text:Recognition, Thomason2014IntegratingWild, Xu2015JointlyFramework, Yu2015LearningInformation}.
-For the sake of space, in this review, we cannot review all of them in detail these works, and we refer the reader to~\citet{Aafaq2019VideoMetrics} for more details.
+This approach is also called Subject-Verb-Object (SVO) triplets, and there are some works based on it~\citep{Kojima2002NaturalActions, Krishnamoorthy2013GeneratingKnowledge, Rohrbach2013TranslatingDescriptions,Guadarrama2013Youtube2text:Recognition, Thomason2014IntegratingWild, Xu2015JointlyFramework, Yu2015LearningInformation}.
+For the sake of space, in this review, we cannot examine in detail these works, and we refer the reader to~\citet{Aafaq2019VideoMetrics} for more details.

+This early work for the video captioning task, based on the two-stage SVO approach, provided several lessons that aided in the later work.
+We now analyze two of them.

-On the one hand, an essential aspect is the explicit visual content identification as part of the first stage.
+An essential aspect of the first stage of visual recognition, is the explicit visual content identification.
 It mainly includes the recognition and classification of actor, action, object, and scene in the video.
-The success of deep learning in tasks like \textit{object detection} and \textit{action recognition} allows us to reuse a previously trained CNN for general images and obtain accurate \emph{global representations} for video frames.
-However, more recent works reaffirm the importance of this explicit visual content identification.
-These works achieve state-of-the-art performance by \emph{grounding} the words in the frames correctly~\citep{Pan2020Spatio-TemporalDistillation} and modeling the interactions between objects~\citep{Zhou2019GroundedDescription, Zhang2020ObjectCaptioning}.
+The success of deep learning in tasks such as \textit{object detection} and \textit{action recognition} allowed us to put the explicit visual recognition aside and reuse a CNN.
+This CNN, pre-trained on a large number of images, can produce accurate \emph{global representations} and \emph{generic high-level features} from video frames, reducing noise (see Section~\ref{sec:video-features}).
+However, more recent work reaffirms the importance of the explicit visual content identification and local features for video captioning. \cite{Pan2020Spatio-TemporalDistillation} achieve state-of-the-art performance by aiming to \emph{ground} the words in the frames.
+While \cite{Zhou2019GroundedDescription} and \cite{Zhang2020ObjectCaptioning} additionally aim to model the interactions between objects.
+We study these methods as \textit{Spatial Attention (SA)-based approaches} in Section~\ref{sec:dg-spatial-features}.